 Summer is the perfect time to get a leg up on preparing for your college process.
 When else will your performance schedule provide a little extra time?
 Extra research now will provide much-needed answers to questions that will surface later in your college audition process.

 Step 1: Which Degree?

-Step 2: Where do you want to study? (or do you even care?)
+Step 2: WHERE do you want to study? (or do you even care?)

 Some students aren't as particular about the location of the school where they study.
 For others it's extremely important.
 Others haven't considered this factor at all.
 Remember, starting your list is the key at this stage of the game.
-If any of the answers to the following questions help rule out schools or move them on to your list, it's worth the effort.
+If any of the answers to the following questions help rule out schools or move them into your list, it's worth the effort.